 Our world holds many wonders, both natural and man-made.
-When nature’s splendor and human ingenuity collide, the result can be spectacular, but also bizarrely beautiful.
+When nature’s splendor and human ingenuity collide, the result can be spectacular and also bizarrely beautiful.
 Take a look at these intriguing buildings that ended up in some rather unexpected places.

 Santuario Madonna della Corona - Italy